moondemon68/PyAssessment/README.md

 Concolic execution based automatic grading tool for Python functions.

 ## About This Project
 PyAssessment is an automatic grading tool which gives a score to a student implementation based on its semantic similarity with a reference implementation.
+This tool can be used in the form a web service.

 This code is a modified version of:
 - [PyJudge](https://github.com/Barbariansyah/pyjudge): An automatic grading tool that takes a reference implementation and a student implementation, and finds input(s) that generate a different output.